KenKundert/why-invest-in-bitcoin/README.rst

 Instead everything is done by consensus.
 The result is that while it is possible to make enhancements that are widely recognized as upgrades, it is virtually impossible to make substantial changes that are at all controversial.
-A change in the issuance schedule would be hugely controversial, and so it is not possible to change it.
+A change in the issuance schedule would be hugely controversial, and so it is simply not possible to change.
 As such, the hard-money aspects of bitcoin are unassailable.
 It is the only currency that you can count on to hold the value of your investment.
 With all other currencies the creator has enough control to step in make changes that result in loss of value, as central banks do with fiat